The space of traces in symmetric monoidal infinity categories: -categorical classification

-Recall that $\IN[\IZ]$ denotes the free commutative monoid on the set $\IZ$.
-This can either be understood as the monoid of formal $\IN$-linear combinations of elements of $\IZ$ or as the monoid of finite unordered sequences in $\IZ$.
-One can go back and forth between these models by sending the linear combination $\sum_{n\in \IZ} l_n [n]$ to the unordered sequence in which the integer $n$ appears precisely $l_n$ times.
-We define a map $\Mfd_1^\IZ \to \IN[\IZ]$ by sending a manifold $X$ to the unordered sequence of the labels of the connected components of $X$.
-This induces a bijection $\Mfd_1^\IZ/\Diff^+ \cong \IN[\IZ]$ as all closed $1$-manifolds can be written as the disjoint union of circles.
+This establishes the isomorphisms in the second line of the proposition.
+The first line is obtained similarly, except that we use the cobordism hypothesis with singularities \ref{conj:singcobhyp} instead of \ref{cor:cobhyp-A}.

-To complete the proof we need to compute the value of the tracelike transformation $\gT^{k_1,\dots,k_n}$ on $(pt_+, \ga)$.
+To complete the proof we need to compute the value of the tracelike transformation $\gT^{k_1,\dots,k_n}$ on $(*_+, \ga)$.
 In other words, we have to compute $\Tr(\ga^{k_1}) \circ \dots \circ \Tr(\ga^{k_n})$ using the classical definition of the trace.
-It is well-known that the trace of a bordism $(X,\partial X \cong M \amalg M^-)$ is given by glueing the two boundaries of $X$, this was for instance observed in \cite{ST12} in a slightly different context.
-We can explicitly verify this using the evaluation and coevaluation from lemma \ref{lem:BordHasDuals} and the computation becomes:
+Using the evaluation and coevaluation provided in \ref{lem:BordHasDuals} one sees that the trace of a bordism $(X,\partial X \cong M \amalg M^-)$ is given by gluing the two boundaries of $X$.
+See also \cite{ST12} for a different perspective on this.
+In the case at hand we compute: